craftcms/docs/docs/cloud/faq.md

 ### Do I have to supply my own SSL certificate for my site?

 Nope!
-SSL is included with every domain connected to your Craft Cloud project, and requests are automatically redirected to HTTPs.
+SSL is included with every domain connected to your Craft Cloud project, and requests are automatically redirected to HTTPS.

 <a id="custom-cert"></a>